 - Refusal to stand with putting weight on a leg

 - Licking and chewing the paws

 - Limping or lameness

 Being the energetic spirits dogs are, it is nearly impossible to avoid cuts and tears on their feet.
 However, make sure to prevent your pet from running or playing on visibly dangerous terrains.
 Also, try to remove any sharp objects from their playing area to avoid possible injuries.
 If they still injure themselves, make sure to provide proper treatment to prevent any possible infections.

 Nail Related Problems

 - Long toenails – toenails touch the ground when a dog walks or runs.
 In the case of lengthy toenails, the nails are pushed back into the nail bed causing pain for the dog, further causing limited movement.
-Long toenails may also cause nail fracture or nail tears.
+Long toenails may also cause nail fractures or nail tears.

-- Fractured nails – due to the presence of blood vessels and nerve endings in the toenails of dogs, a broken nail will inflict pain in them.
+- Fractured nails – due to the presence of blood vessels and nerve endings in the toenails of dogs, a broken nail will inflict pain on them.
 Sudden bleeding from the paw region along with limping can be an indication of broken nails.